-The accumulation accounts (Accounts III and IV)
+The accumulation accounts

 These accounts cover all changes in assets, liabilities and net worth.
-The accounts are structured into 2 groups.
+The accounts are structured into two groups.

-The first group covers transactions that would correspond to all changes in assets, liabilities and net worth which result from transactions, and are known as the capital account and the financial account.
-They are distinguished to show the balancing item net lending/borrowing.
+The first group covers transactions that would correspond to all changes in assets, liabilities and net worth that result from transactions and are known as the capital account and the financial account.
+They are distinguished to show the balancing item net lending or borrowing.

-The second group relates to all changes in assets, liabilities and net worth owing to other factors, for example, the discovery or re-evaluation of mineral reserves, or the reclassification of a body from 1 sector to another.
+The second group relates to all changes in assets, liabilities and net worth owing to other factors, for example, the discovery or re-evaluation of mineral reserves, or the reclassification of a body from one sector to another.